bsmith89/strain-corr/doc/manuscript/manuscript.md

 strain fraction.
 All strains with depth > 0.1x were considered to be "present" in a sample.
-The number of strains in each subject was calculated as the total number of strains present in any of that subject’s samples.
+The number of strains in each subject was calculated as the total number of strains present in any of that subject's samples.
 For shared-strain analysis (Fig. 3C), samples with fewer than 10 strains present of any species were excluded from analysis, as this removed several samples with anomalously low diversity.